yashdiniz/binaurealis/README.md

 2020-07-29 Add input elements to FRUI.
 2020-07-29 Also center-align the buttons, and make the UI a little more appealing.
 Also add tooltips.
-2020-07-29 Write an enticing introduction to add to the HTML page and the README?
-2020-07-29 Fix the table in the README.
-2020-07-29 Also find out about Git CI and add the React build pipeline to it.
+2020-07-29 Write an enticing introduction to add to the HTML page and the README 2020-07-29 Also find out about Git CI and add the React build pipeline to it.

 ## Current design idea